-The validation of aggregate amounts of the simulated benefits is shown in Table 4.8.
-It should be noted that spending on child allowances is over-simulated in EUROMOD for 2015-2017 with a ratio of 1.43-1.53.
-This may be due to the non-take-up, which is not accounted for in the model.
-As the benefit is means-tested, the non-take-up is likely.
-Both EUROMOD and external statistics show that aggregate amounts for that benefit have declined between 2015 and 2016, but the decline is steeper in external statistics.
-However, both EUROMOD and external statistics show that the aggregate amount increased in 2017.
-This results in an overestimation of aggregate amounts by around 43 % in 2017.
-In 2018 we simulate further increase in the aggregate benefit amount due to policy changes.
-There are, however, no external statistics yet available to validate this result.
+The validation of aggregate amounts of the simulated benefits is shown in Table 4.7.
+It should be noted that spending on child allowances is over-simulated in EUROMOD for 2013-2014 with a ratio of 1.18-1.28.
+Both EUROMOD and external statistics show that aggregate amounts for that benefit have declined, but the decline is steeper in external statistics.
+This results in an overestimation of aggregate amounts by around 28% in 2014.
+Aggregate amounts for birth grants are under-simulated in EUROMOD to the same extent as the number of recipients.
+Non-contributory maternity grants are highly under-simulated.
+However, the share of this benefit in total spending on non-contributory benefits is small.